Thai Red Curry Noodles

 Quick and easy Thai Red Curry Noodles that take 15 minutes to make!

 - 2 tbsp Thai red curry paste

-- 1–2 tbsp soy sauce (depending how salty your soy sauce is, use gluten-free if needed)
+- 1–2 tbsp soy sauce (depending on how salty your soy sauce is, use gluten-free if needed)

-- 1 tbsp maple syrup (can sub honey, or palm sugar)
+- 1 tbsp maple syrup (can sub honey or agave)

 - Place the rice noodles in a large bowl of hot water.
 Let sit for 5 minutes to soften just until the noodles are pliable.

 - Reduce the heat to medium, add the coconut milk and stir until combined.

 - Drain the noodles and add them to the pan.
-Stirring to combine with the sauce, then add the soy sauce, maple syrup, and lime juice and mix until combined.
+Stirring to combine with the sauce, then add the soy sauce, maple syrup and lime juice and mix until combined.